-The college will review this policy annually.
-We will evaluate its effectiveness in eliminating discrimination, promoting access and participation, equality and good relations between different groups, and that it does not disadvantage particular sections of the community.
-Any pattern of inequality found as a result of an impact assessment will be used to inform future planning and decision-making.
+The college will review this policy annually, to evaluate its role in eliminating discrimination, promoting access and participation, equality and good relations between different groups, and that it does not disadvantage particular sections of the community.
+Outcomes will be used to inform future planning and decision-making.